OcuPerks/AtomicGrabber/README.md

 # AtomicGrabber
-grabs discord info and roblox cookies
+grabs discord info and roblox cookies and a lot more!

-credits to 97kJason#5499 and the coding team!
+credits to 97kJason and the coding team!